smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

         nuffda= zoogla
     endif

-helps you to make your code more concise, and better readable.
-Since is simply a function, it can also show up within more complex expressions:
+`Iff` helps you to make your code more concise, and better readable.
+Since `iff` is simply a function, it can also show up within more complex expressions:

     honka= "Hello, " + iff(its_a_boy, "dude", "chick") + "!"

 which may or may not help with the readability of your code.

-###
+### `select ... case ... end select`

 Finally, many programming languages offer a simplified syntax for testing a single variable (or expression) against a number of conditions, and SmallBASIC is no exception.

-Here, such a clause is introduced with the two keywords , followed by a variable or expression.
-Then, a number of conditions will be tested with statements, before the whole clause is closed with :
+Here, such a clause is introduced with the two keywords `select case`, followed by a variable or expression.
+Then, a number of conditions will be tested with `case` statements, before the whole clause is closed with `end select`:

     nuffda= 10